Collectors are methods that consume the Stream and produce a new value.

 console.log(x); // 23

-- prime number checker libraryFinds the last element in the Stream that satisfies the predicate.
+is-prime-number - prime number checker libraryFinds the last element in the Stream that satisfies the predicate.

-If no element satisfies the predicate, returns undefined
+If no element satisfies the predicate, returns undefined.

 The function to apply to each element in the Stream